 2016 Neighborhood Street Reconstruction Program

 The project is located at 71st and 73rd streets, between Metcalf and Lamar avenues.
 The improvements include new pavement, sidewalk, curb, gutter, sidewalks and stormwater improvements.
 Construction is expected to begin spring 2016.
-The streets will be closed to through traffic and residents will have access to their property over temporary gravel.
+The streets will be closed to through traffic; and residents will have access tot their property over temporary gravel.

 Public Safety Facility

 Overland Park will construct a new Public Safety Facility at 163rd and Antioch across from the Blue Valley West High School's campus.
 This jointly occupied facility will serve both Police and Fire departments.
 The building will be 23,500 square feet and has been designed to meet the current and future needs of both departments.
 This facility includes several garage bays, allowing both Police and Fire departments to safely stage emergency vehicles and equipment.
 It also will include office space, a briefing room, fitness room, bunk rooms, showers, lockers, kitchen and a day room.

 159th Street, Metcalf to Nall avenues

 The proposed improvements include reconstruction of 159th Street, from Metcalf to Nall avenues to thoroughfare standards that include sidewalks, bike trail, street lighting, traffic signal at 159th Street and Nall Avenue and roundabouts at the east and west entrances to Blue Valley High School.

 Switzer Road, College Boulevard to Indian Creek Parkway

 Construction of Switzer Road, from the Indian Creek Bridges to College Boulevard, includes two roundabouts.
 One roundabout is located at Indian Creek Parkway and the other at 113th Street.
 Other improvements will include a signal at College Boulevard, considerable landscaping and two art features located within the round-a-bouts.
 This project will require the removal of the existing Switzer roadway and realignment to support the proposed City Place Development.
 This $350,000,000 mixed-use development will be located at the southwest corner of College Boulevard and U.S. Highway 69.